 After thorough vendor evaluation, the plant selected and contracted Anguil Environmental Systems to solve their emission problem.
 The combination of VOCs in the stream and their low concentration made catalytic oxidation the ideal technical choice.
 Plant engineers had concerns that an oxidation system might have an adverse effect on the precise pressure and volume control required in their production process.
 Anguil’s experience and success with chemical process applications provided the plant personnel with the confidence that catalytic oxidation was a viable solution.

-An Anguil Model 650 forced draft catalytic oxidizer, rated for 65,000 SCFM (102,512 Nm3/Hr), was selected to process the flow from twenty-five sources of production emissions.
-As always, Anguil's engineering staff worked closely with the customer throughout the design and manufacturing processes to ensure that the system precisely met their requirements.
+An Anguil Model 400 forced draft catalytic oxidizer, rated for 65,000 SCFM (102,512 Nm3/Hr) was selected to process the flow from twenty-five sources of production emissions.
+As always, Anguil’s engineering staff worked closely with the customer throughout the design and manufacturing processes to ensure that the system precisely met their requirements.
 The system was sized to provide 99% destruction removal efficiency and 70% thermal energy recovery.
-The reactor section contains two parallel catalyst beds; each bed oxidizes half of the incoming airflow.
+The reactor section contains a catalyst bed to oxidize the incoming airflow.
 The catalyst converts VOCs into carbon dioxide, water vapor and thermal energy.
-The thermal energy is then reclaimed by utilizing a primary heat exchanger, thus reducing the system operating costs by pre-heating incoming air to the oxidizer.

-In order to address the concern of the precise pressure and volume control required for the customer's production process, a four module heat exchanger was manufactured.
-By using a greater plate thickness, as well as fabricating "ribs" and "dimples" on the plates, a pressure differential of 87.5 w.c. was sustained.
+In order to address the concern of the precise pressure and volume control required for the customer’s production process, Anguil manufactured a four-module, fully welded shell and tube heat exchanger.
+By using a greater plate thickness, as well as fabricating “ribs” and “dimples” on the plates, a pressure differential of 87.5 w.c. was sustained.